di-mi-ta/pylearn_ml191/README.md

-# An implementation of some classical machine learning algorithm
+# An implementation of some classical machine learning algorithms

 This is Python library implemented some Machine Learning algorithms using **numpy** in Machine Learning Course at HCMUT.